 Brown cafes are to Amsterdam what pubs are to London—informal spots serving Dutch dishes like bitterballen or split pea soup and the occasional grilled cheese alongside Dutch beers, a couple of wines, and a genever.
 The cozy cafes are called “brown” for their dark wood interiors and the smoke stains on the walls from many, many years of cigarette smoke.

 The history of many brown cafes stretches back hundreds of years, so looking at their architecture and learning their stories can be fascinating.
 Café Hoppe, which dates from 1670, is a national landmark, and Café Chris (1624) likely counted Rembrandt among its patrons.
-Visit Café Papeneiland (1642) for its Dutch apple pie whose family recipe is generations old and became world-famous thanks to a visit from Bill Clinton.
+We love Café Papeneiland (1642) for its Dutch apple pie and make a beeline there on every visit to the city.
+The family recipe is generations old and became world-famous thanks to a visit from Bill Clinton.

 See the lights around the city